 Because of this, Coke has come out with multiple healthier options, giving people a way to enjoy their favorite soft drink while reducing the negative health effects.
-In 1983, Coke created Diet Coke, Coca-Cola's first sugar-free Cola.
-This diet soda was followed up with Coca-Cola Zero in 2006, which was then rebranded as Coca-Cola No Sugar.
+In 1983, Coke created Diet Coke, Coca-Cola's first sugar-free cola.
+This diet soda was followed up with Coca-Cola Zero in 2006, which was then rebranded as Coca-Cola Zero Sugar in 2017.
 This rebrand is almost identical to Coke Zero, the only difference being minor changes to the natural flavor composition.

 Both Coca-Cola Zero Sugar and Diet Coke are calorie-free and sugar-free, a significant difference from the 140 calories in a 12 oz regular Coke.
 If you're wondering how it's possible to create drinks that taste like the real thing without any of the sugar, sugar substitutes are the answer.
-Both of these low-calorie drinks are sweetened with aspartame and acesulfame K, also called Ace-K. There are many similarities between these health-conscious Cokes, but what really is the difference between Diet Coke and Coke Zero?
+Both of these low-calorie drinks are sweetened with aspartame and acesulfame K, also called Ace-K. There are many similarities between these health-conscious coke products, but what really is the difference between Diet Coke and Coke Zero Sugar?

 Diet Coke vs Coke Zero

 The most important difference between Diet Coke and Coke Zero Sugar is the taste.
 Coke Zero is meant to taste like regular Coke, while Diet Coke has its own distinctive flavor.
 Coke Zero looks and tastes like Coca-Cola classic, but Diet Coke has a lighter taste than the original.
 For those looking to recreate the experience of drinking a classic Coke, Coke Zero is the way to go.
 If you want a slightly different blend of flavors, Diet Coke's lighter taste is refreshing and tasty.